 Choosing a Wildlife Control Business - Pest Control Reviews.

-3) Are you comfortable with the person handling the call, and do you know who is going to service your account?
+5) When you call the business, do they answer?
+Are you comfortable with the person handling the call, and do you know who is going to service your account?
 Our Team Bio's

-4) Are there any unresolved complaints with the Better Business Bureau?
+6) Are there any unresolved complaints with the Better Business Bureau?
 Many Michigan based bat control & pest control companies that have been doing business for a few years are listed at the BBB.
 Read the reviews and complaints.
 Be aware that this organization is not a government entity.
 Better Business Bureau (BBB) - Company Search

-with the Department of Natural Resources in your State?
+wildlife, such as bats, with the Department of Natural Resources in your State?